svekeman/ays9/docs/ActorTemplateFiles/Config.md

 ## Documentation

-In the `doc` section of the `config.yaml` you can document to meaning of the AYS service attributes.
+In the `doc` section of the `config.yaml` you can document the AYS service attributes.

 Here's an example:
 ```yaml